Trade References for Business Credit: Everything You Need to Know

 About the Author

-Lina Chindamo, Director, Enterprise Accounts, Creditsafe Canada
+Lina Chindamo, DIrector, Enterprise Accounts, Creditsafe

-Lina Chindamo is a Certified Credit Professional with over 25 years of experience in credit risk management.
-She has held senior leadership positions at companies like Sony Electronics, Maple Leaf Foods, and Mondelez Canada.
-Her extensive experience and current role, where she collaborates with c-suite partners and credit teams across various industries, make her a respected figure in the credit industry.
+Lina Chindamo is currently Director, Enterprise Accounts at Creditsafe Canada, and a Certified Credit Professional (CCP) with over 25 years of experience in credit risk management.
+She has held senior leadership roles with leading companies in multiple industries in the Canadian market such as Sony Electronics, Maple Leaf Foods, and Mondelez Canada.
+Her experience as a credit professional along with her current role as Director, Enterprise Accounts who works closely with c-suite partners and credit teams across all industries makes her a well-rounded credit professional who is well respected in our industry.

 Related articles...